Anthropology | PEOPLES AND CULTURES OF THE MIDDLE EAST

 examinations (mid-terms) will be worth 50 points each for a total of 100

-points.
-For undergraduate students the course grade will be determined
+without a written excuse.
+For undergraduate students the course grade

 Graduate students are expected to complete a term paper in addition to